harolCalzada/advance-task-manager/README.md

 # Advanced Task Manager

-A foundational Flutter project scaffold implementing Clean Architecture concepts with Riverpod for state management, and set up for REST and GraphQL integrations.
+This project is a technical challenge for a job application as a Flutter Developer.

 ## Description

-Advanced Task Manager is a sample application intended to demonstrate a clean separation of concerns using Clean Architecture:
+Advanced Task Manager is a small sample app meant to show a clear separation of concerns using Clean Architecture.
+It's intentionally simple but practical:

-- Domain layer with entities, repositories (abstractions), use cases, and failures.
+- Domain layer: entities, repository abstractions, use cases, and failures.
-- Infrastructure layer with data sources and repository implementations.
+- Infrastructure layer: data sources and repository implementations (local/remote).
-- Presentation layer with pages, widgets, and Riverpod notifiers.
+- Presentation layer: pages, widgets, and Riverpod notifiers.

-Key technologies:
+Key tech:

 - Flutter
 - Riverpod